gist-rs/anyrag/crates/lib/README.md

     *   **Multi-Source Ingestion:** Ingests and processes content from web URLs, PDFs, Google Sheets, RSS feeds, and raw text.
     *   **Distill & Augment:** Uses a two-pass LLM process to extract explicit FAQs and generate new ones from unstructured content.
     *   **Store & Embed:** Saves structured Q&A pairs into a local SQLite database and generates vector embeddings for semantic search.
-*   **GitHub Ingestion Pipeline:**
-    *   **Repository Crawler:** Clones public repositories, handling versioning via tags, branches, or commits.
-    *   **Intelligent Extractor:** Finds code examples from tests, doc comments, dedicated example files, and READMEs, prioritizing sources to ensure accuracy.
-    *   **Idempotent Storage:** Stores versioned examples in a dedicated database for each repository, ensuring that re-ingesting a version correctly updates its content.
 *   **Advanced Retrieval-Augmented Generation (RAG):**
     *   **Knowledge Base Search:** Synthesizes answers by retrieving facts from the knowledge base using a sophisticated, multi-stage pipeline with temporal reasoning for time-sensitive queries.
-    *   **Code Example Search:** Retrieves relevant code snippets from multiple repositories using an advanced hybrid search that combines metadata pre-filtering, keyword search, and vector search for maximum relevance and performance.
 *   **Pluggable Providers:** Supports different AI and storage providers (e.g., Gemini, local models, BigQuery, SQLite).
 *   **Robust and Asynchronous:** Built with Tokio for efficient, non-blocking I/O.
 *   **Identity & Ownership (`core-access` feature):** Provides a flexible user and ownership model to ensure clear data provenance.

-### The Advanced RAG Pipelines
+### The Advanced RAG Pipeline

-Whether you're searching the knowledge base or GitHub code examples, the system uses a multi-stage process to deliver a precise answer:
+The system uses a multi-stage process to deliver a precise answer:

-1.  **Query Analysis (LLM Call #1):** The user's query is first analyzed to extract key entities (e.g., "iPhone", "turso client") and keyphrases (e.g., "newest", "connect to database").
+1.  **Query Analysis (LLM Call #1):** The user's query is first analyzed to extract key entities (e.g., "iPhone") and keyphrases (e.g., "newest").

 2.  **Multi-Stage Candidate Retrieval:**
-    *   **Metadata Pre-filtering (for Code Search):** A fast initial search finds examples that contain the extracted entities, creating a small, relevant candidate pool.
-    *   **Keyword & Vector Search:** In parallel, keyword and vector searches are performed across the knowledge base or the filtered code examples.
+    *   **Keyword & Vector Search:** Keyword and vector searches are performed across the knowledge base.
 The vector search uses an **Embedding Model (LLM Call #2)** to convert the user's query into a vector for semantic matching.

 3.  **Reciprocal Rank Fusion (RRF):** The results from keyword and vector searches are intelligently combined and re-ranked using the RRF algorithm to produce a single, relevance-scored list.